-Messenger substance and signalling molecule influence the development of the skin's immune cellsJanuary 29th, 2013 in Medical research /
+Messenger substance and signalling molecule influence the development of the skin's immune cellsJanuary 29, 2013 in Medicine & Health / Medical research

 A signalling molecule known as Axl has been discovered on immune cells of the epidermis.
 This recently published finding provides new insight into the development of important skin immune cells known as Langerhans cells.
 These cells fight off invading microorganisms and play a crucial role in our health.
 As the research project, funded by the Austrian Science Fund FWF, also discovered, the natural production of the signalling molecule Axl is highly dependent on the messenger substance TGF-beta 1.
 Together, these findings provide a better understanding of how immune cells develop and offer new approaches for the treatment of autoimmune diseases.

 Some infections can really "get under your skin".
 Fortunately, however, this is not always the case, as the skin provides very effective protection against infections – a function for which we have to thank a type of skin cells, known as the Langerhans cells (LCs).
 These cells are found in the outermost layer of the skin, the epidermis, and on mucous membranes, and provide a first line of defence against invading viruses, bacteria and fungi.
 A team of researchers at the Medical University of Vienna is currently examining how immune cells develop from haemopoietic or blood-forming stem cells, and recently made some very important discoveries in the process.